broadinstitute/rawls/README.md

 * [Docker Desktop](https://www.docker.com/products/docker-desktop) (4GB+, 8GB recommended)
 * Broad internal internet connection (or VPN, non-split recommended)
+* Make sure you have `kubectl` and `gcloud` installed.
+* You will then need to authenticated in gcloud; if you are not already then running the script will ask you to.
 * Render the local configuration files.
 From the root of the Rawls repo, run:
 ```sh
 ./local-dev/bin/render